Welcome to the Premier Website for Professional Business Analysis

 Define Your Terms!

-The Meaning of Expenditure, Expense, and Cost
+Exactly What Do Expenditure, Expense, and Cost Mean?

 These terms all have different meanings, however.
 Those engaged in budgeting or financial accounting need to understand precisely the meaning of each.